MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-1.8.0/context-persistence.md

   Disconnecting always removes stored authentication tokens, and clears saved contexts if context autosave is enabled.
 * Use the [Clear-AzContext](/powershell/module/az.accounts/Clear-AzContext) cmdlet.
 This cmdlet is guaranteed to always remove stored contexts and authentication tokens, and will also sign you out.
 * Remove a context by name with [Remove-AzContext](/powershell/module/az.accounts/remove-azcontext).
+Note that this context may be recreated the next time you sign in.

 ## See also